MicrosoftDocs/Viva/Viva/insights/personal/teams/new/meeting-effectiveness-surveys.md

 *Applies to: users with a Viva Insights subscription.
 Refer to [Plans and environments](../../overview/plans-environments.md) for more information.*

 With meeting effectiveness surveys, you can view aggregated feedback from attendees on the meetings you organized.
-These surveys help you gain insight into what’s going well with your meetings, and what you could improve in future meetings, to promote a healthy meeting culture.
+These surveys help you understand what’s going well with your meetings, and what you could improve in future meetings, to promote a healthy meeting culture.

 Surveys appear at the end of select Teams meetings with five or more participants.
 Here are the survey questions and response choices: